~Kapitel des Vogels~

 A cog appeared behind Caras, and he stepped back into it, vanishing with the parting words, "I await my Spinner's command."

 Fakir sat down, appalled at what he had just agreed to.
-He said that the Raven would be under his control, but that meant that he had to write about the Raven, when he could barely write about anyone other than Ahiru.
+He said the Raven would be under his control, but that meant he had to write about the Raven, when he could barely write about anyone other than Ahiru.

 Beethoven nodded, and raising his baton, he called out, "Unfinished Symphony, movement two!"